oeway/rna-loc/docs/membraneEnrichment/memb-rna-detect.md

 13. If you are satisfied with these detection results, you can save them directly:  `[FQ] Main`>`Save`>`Save ???`
 14. If you would like to also analyze RNA aggregates, you can save only the outline: `[FQ] Main`>`Save`>`Save ???`

-## Detection of clustered RNAs **TODO**
+## ~~Detection of clustered RNAs~~ **TODO**

-**NOT-COMPATIBLE-YET**
-After performing the steps above you will have two text files (1) the cell outline, (2) FQ detection settings.
+~~After performing the steps above you will have two text files (1) the cell outline, (2) FQ detection settings.
 We provide a Matlab script `WRAPPER_analyze_smFISH__EXP_v1.m` which detects individual RNAs and then decomposes aggregates into individual RNAs (for more information see our [Nat Communications paper](ToBeAdded)).
 This script allows batch-processing and multiple images can be analyzed together, where image is processed with its dedicated outline and settings.
 This can be done with the Matlab script.
 This script recursively searches a user-defined parental folder for folders containing FQ outline and settings files.
-These folders will then be processed and RNA detection performed, sub-folders will containing different analysis results will be created.
+These folders will then be processed and RNA detection performed, sub-folders will containing different analysis results will be created.~~

 -   `results_GMM` contains the RNA detection with the GMM (to decompose foci into individual RNAs).
 The most important files are the text files ending